The Danish National Union of Upper Secondary School Teachers

 Within the first year of employment in the general upper secondary schools the graduate must complete a professional postgraduate teachers’ training programme (full salary paid) where the graduate for a year must teach under supervision, teach own classes, and follow theoretical pedagogic courses.

 An increasing number of economic and administrative decisions are decentralised to the schools.
-Nowadays our local union representatives will negotiate with the principals regarding approx. 6-10 per cent of the salaries.
+The principal decides on the planned workload of the individual teacher and how much time to allocate for preparing lessons and correcting students' assignments.
+Teachers register their actual time workload and can ask for adjustment in workload or claim overwork compensation in adjustment is not made.
+Our local union representatives will negotiate with the principals regarding approx. 6 per cent of the salaries.
 There are no negotiations between the individual teacher and the principal regarding salary.

-GL’s Committee of Representatives, approx. 340 teachers, hold Assemblies (Congress) in November (2 days).
+GL's Committee of Representatives, approx. 340 teachers, hold Assemblies (Congress) biannually, viz.
+March/April (1 day) and November (2 days).

-The Central Board, 13 members, is elected for a period of two years by a secret vote in November/December in odd years.
+The Central Board, 13 members, is elected for a period of three years by a secret vote in October/November - next time in 2018.
 The Central Board elects one of their members as President/Chairman at the first meeting after the election.

 An Executive Committee is chosen from the Central Board.